tunnckoCore/kind-error/README.md

 - You can customize error name with `name` property in options object.
 - By default won't have `stack` property in the composed error object.
 - You should pass `showStack: true` in options if you want stacktraces.
+- Composes meaningful error output if `actual` and `expected` given.
 - If `actual` and `expected` is given, will compose `message` automatically.
 - If `actual` is given, will change it to it's type, using `kindof(actual)`.
   + it will move `actual` value to `value` property